The following is information for F-1 Students:

 It depends.
 The U.S. government keeps expanding the list of travel bans without extensive notification.
 The best course of action is to check the Department of State’s Travel Registry updates regarding Covid 19 and/or the specific country-reference information available online.

+First, the ability to return is not guaranteed.
 If you left the USA and/or went to a high-impact area in the United States, please note that before returning to use the Cal Lutheran campus resources, all travelers (faculty, staff, and students) need to follow CDC guidelines for self-quarantining for 14-days.
 Various airports are designated for screening sites.

 Each state has its own eligibility requirements.
 If you meet the general eligibility requirements as determined by California Employment Development Department (EDD), you may be eligible to receive unemployment insurance benefits (usually partial benefits) notwithstanding your F-1 visa status.
 While USCIS has relaxed pubic charge considerations related to receipt of certain government-provided medical benefits related to COVID-19, it has not relaxed those considerations with regard to government-provided income replacement benefits, such as unemployment insurance.
 These decisions are made by government entities, the EDD and USCIS, on a case-by-case basis using criteria that are subject to change.
 As such, Cal Lutheran strongly recommends that you understand the pros and cons before applying for government-provided benefits of any kind.
 As a reminder, Cal Lutheran cannot change decisions made by either California's EDD or USCIS.